onkelbeh/HomeAssistantRepository/README.md

 * Axis Camera (1, more to come)
 * yr.no weather (best reliable forecast you can get for low money) (https://www.yr.no/)

-I have **no** Google, Amazon or Apple involved in my privacy (at least in this case), neither am I planning to do so.
+I have **no** Google, Amazon or Apple involved in my privacy (at least in this case) and I am not planning to let them in.

 * Tried to get all Python installed systemwide under Gentoo's package management and keeping `/etc/homeassistant/deps` as small as possible.
 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
 Ouside HA dependencies execpt portage are not tested.